 CPDI developed an internship program that will advocate for and market the CCNY students to employers in effort to place the CCNY students in valuable internship opportunities.

 Most CUNY journalism students, except for those in the one-year social journalism program, graduate with on-the-job experience gained during a required summer internship.
-The school guarantees that every student will be paid, either by the employer or, if compensation is not provided, with a stipend from the CUNY Graduate School of Journalism.
+The school guarantees that every student will be paid, either by the employer or, if compensation is not provided, with a stipend from the Craig Newmark Graduate School Of Journalism At CUNY.

 Students in the BS in Business online degree program have the opportunity to complete their capstone requirement by participating in an internship for credit.
 Whether it’s on campus, online, or through phone counseling, Career Services provides support to students looking to identify opportunities to fulfill this requirement.